 Yes, it’s back-to-school time.
-And that means school lunches.
+And that means navigating the lunch menu.

-Whether you pack, or let your child buy, or do a combo of the two, it’s time to set the standard for a year of school lunches.
+Whether you pack, or let your child buy, or do a combo of the two, it’s time to set the standards for the lunch menu.

-Well, there are several things you should be thinking about if you want to ease into and excel with school lunches.
+There are several things you should be thinking about if you want to ease into and excel with healthy school lunches.